Skip to content

 Birding in Akagera

 With over 500 bird species soaring through its skies, Akagera National Park is a paradise for bird enthusiasts.
-It offers a captivating glimpse into the Biding Expedition in the region.
+It offers a captivating glimpse into the Birding Expedition in the region.

-Among the residents bird species is the elusive and prehistoric-looking shoebill stork, a rare gem sought after by birdwatchers worldwide.
+Among the resident bird species is the elusive and prehistoric-looking shoebill stork, a rare gem sought after by birdwatchers worldwide.

 As you explore the park’s diverse landscapes, keep an eye out for the vibrant hues of the papyrus gonolek, the graceful flight of the Lesser Kestrel, the elusive Great Snipe, and the striking silhouette of the Black-winged stilt, among other exquisite species.